roeezolantz/BigDataInfraIQ/README.md

 3. Tell about 2~3 interesting processes that you were part of or lead by you
 4. How would you describe yourself?
 As the technical guy or the teorethical guy?

+## Technical - Infrastructures
+1. What was the OS on your servers?
+	1. Windows
+	2. Linux - RHEL / Ubuntu?
+2. Have you ever installed a fully production cluster?

 ## Culture

 1. What are your DoDs and how did you achieved them?